 - other higher education course.

-You meet the rules for qualifying study if you do both of the following:
+You meet the rules for qualifying study if you do all of the following:

 - study a certificate IV or above at an accredited Australian tertiary education provider